AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/send-report-preview-sandbox-environment.md

 The information on this page refers to functionality that is available only in the Preview and Custom Refresh Sandbox environments.
 This functionality is not available in the Production environment.

-You can set up Report Delivery options in any *Adobe Workfront* test environment.
+You can set up Report Delivery options in any `Adobe Workfront` test environment.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the <em>Workfront</em> test environments, see the "<em>Workfront</em> Testing Environments" section.</p>
+For information about the Workfront test environments, see the "Workfront Testing Environments" section.
 -->

-For information about the *Workfront* test environments, see the "*Workfront* Testing Environments" section.

 While the test environments are meant to function as close as possible to your production environment, some functionality differs from your production environment.